Tim Jennings: Indianapolis Colts

-Jennings was drafted by the Indianapolis Colts in the 2006 NFL draft, and was a member of the Super Bowl XLI Champion team as a rookie.
+Jennings was selected by the Indianapolis Colts in the 2006 NFL draft, and was a member of the Super Bowl XLI champion team as a rookie.
 From 2006 to 2009, Jennings recorded four interceptions and played in 53 games.

 Chicago Bears

 2010

 Jennings signed with the Chicago Bears in free agency and earned a starting position in coach Lovie Smith's defense.
 In 2010 against the Buffalo Bills, Jennings returned an interception for a touchdown to lead the Bears a 22–19 victory.

 Jennings was part of the team that advanced to the 2010 NFC Championship Game, ultimately falling just short of a berth in Super Bowl XLV.

 2011

 During a middling 2011 season, Jennings was benched by the Bears coaching staff after a poor game against the Seattle Seahawks in Week 15.
 However, Jennings rebounded and eventually developed into one of the best cover corners in the NFL.
 During his time in Chicago, Jennings and hard-hitting Charles Tillman formed one of the best cornerback tandems in the league.